Seemab-Anas/Assignment1/README.md

 The app supports both light and dark themes.
 Customize theme colors in your CSS variables or Tailwind configuration.

-## 🚀 Deployment

-### Deploy to Vercel (Recommended)

-1. Push your code to GitHub
-2. Connect your repository to Vercel
-3. Deploy with one click

-### Deploy to Netlify

-1. Build the project: `npm run build`
-2. Deploy the `out` folder to Netlify

-### Deploy to Other Platforms

-The app can be deployed to any platform that supports Next.js applications.

-## 🐛 Troubleshooting

-### Common Issues

-**Hydration Errors**:
-- Make sure `suppressHydrationWarning` is added to the HTML element
-- Check that theme provider is properly configured

-**ShadCN Components Not Found**:
-- Ensure all required components are installed
-- Check import paths are correct

-**Theme Toggle Not Working**:
-- Verify `next-themes` is installed
-- Check theme provider is wrapping the app

-### Getting Help

-If you encounter issues:
-1. Check the browser console for error messages
-2. Ensure all dependencies are installed
-3. Verify Node.js version compatibility
-4. Check that all files are in the correct locations

 ## 🤝 Contributing